X-Veloper/terraform-elestio-opensearch-cluster/README.md

 }
 ```

-You can now run `terraform init` and `terraform apply` to create your MySQL cluster.
+You can now run `terraform init` and `terraform apply` to create your OpenSearch cluster.
 After a few minutes, the cluster will be ready to use.
 You can access your outputs with `terraform output`: